Moneyport/dfsp-api/README.md

 ## Deprecation Notice

 The dfsp-api service was deprecated as of January 2018.
-This service is no longer maintained as it is no longer in the scope of the Mojaloop OSS community.
+This service is no longer maintained, and is no longer referenced by any releases of Mojaloop

-For a list of active Mojaloop repos, please refer to [Repo Details](https://mojaloop.io/documentation/repositories/) section in the Mojaloop documentation.
+For a list of active Mojaloop repos, please refer to [Repo Details](https://mojaloop.io/documentation/repositories/) section of the Mojaloop documentation.

 ## Summary ##